commodity-js/commodity/packages/commodity/README.md

 -   Shared context - Assemble the context once at the entry point, access everywhere without prop-drilling.
 -   Smart memoization - Dependencies injected once per assemble() context for optimal performance.
 -   Context switching - Override context anywhere in the call stack using reassemble().
--   Context enrichment - Add new context and products depending on new context deep in the call stack by using just-in-time suppliers.
+-   Context enrichment - Add new context and products deep in the call stack by using just-in-time suppliers.

 ⚡ Waterfall Management

--   Eager loading - Use preload: true for immediate initialization of a product on entry point's assemble() call (default).
+-   Eager loading - Use lazy: false for immediate construction of all supplies in parallel in assemble() call (default).
--   Lazy loading - Use preload: false for on-demand initialization of a product when its value is first accessed.
+-   Lazy loading - Use lazy: true for on-demand construction of a product when its value is first accessed.

 🧪 Testing and Mocking